mervecoskunn/Web-Quiz/README.md

 # Acknowledgements

-Web Quiz was completed as a Portfolio Project 2 piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/se/).
+Web Quiz was completed as a Portfolio Project-2 piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/se/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/).

 Merve Coskun 2023.